groue/GRMustache/README.md

 Introduction:

-- [introduction.md](GRMustache/blob/master/Guides/introduction.md): a tour of the library features, and most common use cases.
+- [Introduction](GRMustache/blob/master/Guides/introduction.md): a tour of the library features, and most common use cases.

 Loading templates:

-- [templates.md](GRMustache/blob/master/Guides/templates.md): how to load templates from common sources.
+- [Templates](GRMustache/blob/master/Guides/templates.md): how to load templates from common sources.
-- [partials.md](GRMustache/blob/master/Guides/partials.md): how to embed templates in other templates.
+- [Partials](GRMustache/blob/master/Guides/partials.md): how to embed templates in other templates.
-- [templates_repositories.md](GRMustache/blob/master/Guides/template_repositories.md): load templates from less common sources.
+- [Templates Repositories](GRMustache/blob/master/Guides/template_repositories.md): load templates from less common sources.

 Rendering templates:

-- [runtime.md](GRMustache/blob/master/Guides/runtime.md): how to provide data to templates
+- [Runtime](GRMustache/blob/master/Guides/runtime.md): how to provide data to templates

 Advanced Mustache:

-- [filters.md](GRMustache/blob/master/Guides/filters.md): how to process data before it is rendered with "filters".
+- [Filters](GRMustache/blob/master/Guides/filters.md): how to process data before it is rendered with "filters".
-- [delegate.md](GRMustache/blob/master/Guides/delegate.md): how to observe and alter template rendering.
+- [Tag Delegates](GRMustache/blob/master/Guides/delegate.md): how to observe and alter template rendering.
-- [rendering_objects.md](GRMustache/blob/master/Guides/rendering_objects.md): how to provide your custom rendering code.
+- [Rendering Objects](GRMustache/blob/master/Guides/rendering_objects.md): how to provide your custom rendering code.

 ### Sample code

-- [layout template](GRMustache/tree/master/Guides/sample_code/layout): how to wrap a template in a "layout" template
+- [Layout](GRMustache/tree/master/Guides/sample_code/layout): how to wrap a template in a "layout" template
-- [number_formatting.md](GRMustache/blob/master/Guides/sample_code/number_formatting.md): how to format numbers
+- [Number Formatting](GRMustache/blob/master/Guides/sample_code/number_formatting.md): how to format numbers
-- [indexes.md](GRMustache/blob/master/Guides/sample_code/indexes.md): how to render array indexes, render sections for the first or the last element, for odd or even elements, etc.
+- [Collection Indexes](GRMustache/blob/master/Guides/sample_code/indexes.md): how to render array indexes, render sections for the first or the last element, for odd or even elements, etc.
-- [localization.md](GRMustache/blob/master/Guides/sample_code/localization.md): how to localize portions of your templates
+- [Localization](GRMustache/blob/master/Guides/sample_code/localization.md): how to localize portions of your templates

 ### Reference